 Rivers, creeks, streams, brooks, lakes and ponds are all categorized as surface water.
-Turtle Creek is the predominant waterway through the Town, and is the northernmost of the Towns' three named waterways.
-Spring Brook runs through the central portion of the Town, and connects to Turtle Creek in the southwestern edge.
-And in the southeastern portion of the Town runs Dry Creek.
-All of these waterways are tributaries to the Rock River.
-The Town's surface waters are shown in Map 3-2.
+Most of the waterways in La Prairie are unnamed and intermittent, with the exception of Turtle Creek, which runs through the southeastern portion of the Town.
+All waterways in the Town are tributaries to the Rock River.
+The Town's surface water is shown in Map 3-2.

-Both Turtle Creek and Spring Brook are designated as Exceptional Resource Waters (ERWs) by the State of Wisconsin.
+Turtle Creek is designated as Exceptional Resource Waters (ERWs) by the State of Wisconsin.
 This means that the water quality is excellent, and they offer high recreational and aesthetic value, however they may be impacted by point source pollution or have the potential for future discharge from a small sewer community.